victorpoughon/torchlensmaker/roadmap.md

 add source_coordinate tensor to OpticalData

+> Parametric coordinate of the ray's source point on the shape that emitted the ray
+> source_coordinates

 add tlm.Object (= multiple point sources, varying height) add tlm.ObjectAtInfinity (= multiple points sources at infinity, varying angles)